wsx5031060310guy/python-project/beacon/README.md

-# Python project
+# Python project (Beacon)

-keep updating the project.
-coming soon...
+this project can get the data from beacon. also beacon connect many sensor. it can work perfect 24 hours / day.

 ## Built With